 - Jacob’s Well, Wimberley Texas

-Jacob’s Well is located in the south west of Austin Texas and merely seems like an average swimming hole.
+Jacob’s Well is located in the southwest of Austin Texas and merely seems like an average swimming hole.
 However, once you get below the surface, a whole different world opens up.
 Jacob’s Well consists of chambers of caves, the first two a suitable for most divers however, once you approach the third chamber, the dive begins to get a little harder.
-Not only does this chamber consists of winding narrow pathways, the cave is full of gravel and silt, which can be detrimental to the diver.
+Not only does this chamber consists of winding narrow pathways, but the cave is also full of gravel and silt, which can be detrimental to the diver.
 Once these small particles get disturbed, it can become very difficult to see causing divers to become disorientated, panic and therefore use up their air at a much faster rate than usual.
 Over 8 people have tragically lost their lives in these dark and dangerous chambers.

 - Eagle’s Nest Sinkhole, Weeki Wachee, Florida